-1 For the definition of the volt, or unit of difference of potential, see Art 323.
+1 For the definition of the volt, or unit of difference of potential, see Art 323 permanent difference of potentials.

 A hot metal placed in contact with a cold piece of the same metal also produces a difference of potential, electrical separation taking place across the surface of contact.